 7 Reasons Your Instant Pot Is Leaking Steam

 While it is not uncommon for a little steam to come out around the edges of your Instant Pot lid when your pot is warming up, if your Instant Pot is leaking steam after it has come to pressure, you may have an issue.
-Below, we will cover x simple reasons your Instant Pot is leaking steam.
+Below, we will cover 7 simple reasons your Instant Pot is leaking steam.

-It’s Coming to Pressure
+Instant Pot Is Coming to Pressure

-The Pressure Valve Is in the Wrong Position
+The Pressure Valve Is In The Wrong Position

-Steam Coming Out of Pot in Sealing Position
+Steam Coming Out of Pot In Sealing Position

-Issues With the Sealing Ring
+Issues With The Instant Pot Sealing Ring

 If you notice that there is still steam coming out after the pot has reached pressure, or it never comes to pressure, and you check the pressure valve, you may have an issue with the sealing ring.